 Unity manages the vertical scale of the charts automatically, and the charts attempt to fill the vertical space of the window.
 To see more detail in a chart, you can remove other Profiler modules, or you can drag the splitter between the charts and the detailed statistics area to increase the screen area of the charts.

 To toggle hiding and displaying a metric in a chart, click the colored square next to its label in its module.
 This can be useful to identify the causes of spikes.
-In stacked charts such as the CPU Usage Profiler’s chart, you can reorder the metric labels to affect the stacking order.
-This can make the chart clearer, by making the noisier metrics more visible.
+In stacked charts such as the CPU Usage Profiler’s chart, you can reorder the metric labels to affect the stacking order, which helps make more prominent metrics more visible.

 Each Profiler module collects different performance data metrics and displays them in separate charts.
 When you click on a frame, Unity displays more details about the frame in the Module Details pane in the bottom half of the Profiler window.
 The type of detail in this window changes depending on which Profile module you select.
 For more information about the specific details that each module displays in this area, see the individual documentation for the Profiler modules.